 We are shocked when this new bundle of joy wreaks havoc on our relationship and it doesn’t always happen right away.
 It creeps up on us until we look at the person lying next to us and don’t even recognize them anymore.

 So, what do we do?
 How do we kid proof our marriage so that we don’t look at ending what once was a great and amazing connection?
 Don’t worry; I have some easy tips for you!

 First, make it a habit to have some form of physical touch with your partner first thing in the morning, before leaving, once you have returned home, and before going to bed.
 Ideally this is a hug and a kiss, but it might be a moment of holding hands.
 Physical touch is essential in re-connecting with our partner, even if it isn’t your love language.

-Second, take time to actually know what is going on in your partner’s life.
+Second, kid proof your marriage by taking time to actually know what is going on in your partner’s life.
 You know how you listen and pay attention to what your friends are saying about things going on in their lives?
 I am talking about that level of caring about what’s going on with your partner.
 Become friends again and see the connection grow deeper.
 Sometimes the romance is completely gone, but the bond of friendship that is our foundation doesn’t have to disappear too.

 Go on dates

 Lastly, go on dates again, people.
 Seriously!
 I can’t tell you how many couples I say this to and I hear them hem and haw about it, but you can’t complain about the relationship having issues if you are not getting kid-free time together to connect.
 Here is the thing, though: don’t go to a restaurant where you just sit and talk.
 That will get boring fast!
 What are you going to talk about the whole time, and ultimately, what are you going to argue about?
 I have a feeling that you already know.